Brioche for Easter

 Place 3 sausages next to each other to make a nice braid, dust with a little flour if they stick.

-Place the 4 braids in the molds, and put a raw egg in each mold.
+Place the 4 braids in the molds, and place a raw egg in each mold.

 Put them all in an oven at 40° for about 20 minutes so they can rise.